Soft tissue sarcomas are a group of rare cancers affecting the tissues that connect, support and surround other body structures and organs.

 Common side effects of chemotherapy include feeling tired and weak all the time, feeling and being sick, and hair loss.
 These can be unpleasant but are usually temporary.

-There are also other types of anti-cancer medications used to treat sarcoma that may be given as injections or tablets.
+There are also other types of anti-cancer medicines used to treat sarcoma that may be given as injections or tablets.

 Outlook for soft tissue sarcomas